cdesouza02/Lab-Notebook/GW Meeting Notes/Summer 2024 Notes.md

-Meeting with Sarah Jul 24
+**Meeting with Sarah Jul 24**
-- [ ] for PCR stuff, branae is really interested in genetics stuff but not to learn on CBC samples
+- [ ] for eventual PCR's, branae is really interested in metagenomics but not to learn on CBC samples
 	- [ ] learn 16S protocol
-	- [ ] for rapid samples, sit down with SCTLD ppl to figure out which samples to work with
+	- [ ] for rapid samples, sit down with SCTLD team to figure out which samples to work with
 	- [ ] maybe for 16S do all of CBC samples
 	- [ ] pick one or two species, and 16S, ITS2

-**Meeting with savanna jul 22** algal bloom experiment
+**Meeting with savanna jul 22**
+	algal bloom experiment
 	temperature of water and testing water with fertilizer

 **Meeting with sarah Jul 9**